Kuiil7/react-portfolio/README.md

 # My Portfolio
-Created with Bulma, FontAwesome, Nodejs, Express, Accessibility, and Google Forms.
+Created with React, Bulma, Node, React-Player, and React-Image-Gallery.